Skip to Content

 Once you pinpoint your problem, it’s time to take some steps to bring your plants back up to health.

-Are we talking about indoor houseplants?
-Then, the main way to fix fertilizer burn is to flush the soil out with water.
 Add enough water to flow through the potting mix and let it wash right out (not just collect in the pot tray).
 You may even need to repot the plants in fresh soil.

-If you are unable to save your plants, you will have to just replant and start again (with new fertilizer wisdom).
-Before you do, give the effected garden bed several thorough waterings to flush out the nitrogen before adding new plants.
+If you’re unable to save your plants, you’ll have to just replant and start again (with new fertilizer wisdom).

 Proper Fertilizer Use